Updated: Sep 13

-After my visit to Chad earlier this month, I halted my technical travel through MENA for a few weeks, and have been residing in Lesvos, Greece supporting and volunteering with a small but mighty non-profit women’s (primarily) project - Becky’s Bathhouse (BBH).
+After my visit to Chad earlier this month, I halted travel for a period.
+Since then, I have been residing in Lesvos, Greece supporting and volunteering with a small but mighty non-profit women’s project - Becky’s Bathhouse (BBH).

 The project was born out of memoriam to the aid worker and humanitarian Rebecca Dykes, who was brutally murdered in Beirut in 2017.
 This well-run initiative continues to grow and thrive, and all I can hope is that it continues to scale globally as intended as the women who run it are just fearless heroes who bring attention back to vulnerable displaced women and children, and people in general as human beings.
 And that is what we all are - human beings connected all together regardless of the darker sides of how ‘the world has come to work and operate’.